-Wurm was an obrlajtnant in Budějovice who Švejk told field chaplain Martinec about during spiritual consolation in the cell in Przemyśl.
-It was a very long anecdote about officer's apprentices who were neither officers nor rank and file soldiers, were not allowed to eat in any of the canteens as Wurm forbid them using the soldier's canteen as this was below their dignity.
+Wurm was an obrlajtnant in Budějovice who Švejk told Feldkurat Martinec about during spiritual consolation in the cell in Przemyśl.
+It was a very long anecdote about the plight of officer's apprentices who were neither officers nor rank and file soldiers.
+They were not allowed to eat in any of the canteens as Wurm forbade them to use the soldier's canteen as this was below their dignity.
 They were not allowed in the officer's canteen in the first place and were thus left suspended in thin air.

 Ranglisten und Schematismus

-There is only one person on the list of officers (Ranglisten) from IR91 that fits the description that Eybl gives.
+There is only one person on the list of officers (Ranglisten) from IR 91 that fits the description that Eybl gives.
 This person is Johann Wurm, born in 1884 in Prague.
-The list reveals that was promoted to captain on 1 July 1915 and thus his rank in March was senior lieutenant, exactly as Jan Eybl noted.
+The list reveals that he was promoted to captain on 1 July 1915 and thus his rank in March was Oberleutnant, exactly as Jan Eybl noted.
 This was a rank he achieved on 1 November 1912 and he had served as lieutenant since 1 May 1907.
-In his early career he served in Feldjägerbataillon Nr.
+In his early career he served in k.u.k.
+Feldjägerbataillon Nr.
 7 and from 1907 in Feldjägerbataillon Nr.
 22.

 Before the war

-With the help of newspaper items it has been possible to piece together more details from Wurm's career apart from what is already mentioned.
+With the help of newspaper stories it has been possible to piece together more details from Wurm's career apart from what is already mentioned.
 22 May 1909 he was involved in an incident in Jindřichův Hradec where he during a clash with a Sokol instructor drew his sabre and slashed his opponent's hand.